 \section{Experiments}

-To demonstrate the capabilities of our proposed approach, we compare it to the best available alternatives on two gesture-generation datasets via careful user studies.
-Afterwards, we show that the approach also generalises to dance-motion generation (conditioned on music) and path-driven locomotion tasks (\cref{sec:dance-and-locomotion-experiments}).
-Demonstrations of our novel interpolation method for diffusion models are reserved for \cref{sec:interpolation} and videos on \href{\webpageurl}{our project page}.
+We conducted a number of experiments to demonstrate the capabilities of our proposed approach.
+After describing the data processing and modelling approach (in \cref{ssec:data}) and the general evaluation framework (in \cref{ssec:evaluation}), we begin by comparing our proposal to the best available alternatives on two gesture-generation datasets (\cref{ssec:gesture-generation-experiments}).
+We thereafter describe an additional user study that compared our approach to the state of the art in music-driven dance synthesis \newer{(\cref{ssec:dance-experiments})}.
+Objective metrics are reported in \cref{ssec:objective} whilst \cref{ssec:locomotion-experiments} shows that the approach generalises to path-driven locomotion generation. \cref{ssec:experiments-summary} summarises the findings.
+Please see \href{https://www.speech.kth.se/research/listen-denoise-action/}{speech.kth.se/research/listen-denoise-action/} for video clips of generated motion.
+Demonstrations of our proposal to create product-of-expert diffusion models are reserved for \cref{sec:interpolation}.